Beyond Dashboards: Enabling employees to answer their data-related questions [+]

 Who should take this workshop

-The Beyond Dashboards workshop is designed for individuals who are responsible for designing or developing information dashboards for employees, partners and/or customers of their organization.
-Participants may be business intelligence professionals, data analysts, reporting managers, software developers, user interface designers, or have other, similar roles.
-Senior managers and other decision-makers who consume dashboards will also find the workshop to be of value since it will enable them to ask for dashboard designs that help them to be more effective at their jobs.
-Participants come from a wide variety of sectors, including finance, manufacturing, technology, health care, banking, insurance, government, military, non-profit, education, and others.
-No specific technical pre-requisites are required.
+The Beyond Dashboards course provides specific strategies, frameworks and best practices for those who are directly responsible for designing or developing information dashboards for employees, partners, stakeholders, and/or customers of their organization.
+Target participants include business intelligence professionals, data analysts, reporting managers, software developers, user interface designers, and similar roles.
+The strategies and frameworks in the course are sector-agnostic and are applicable to organizations in the finance, manufacturing, technology, health care, banking, insurance, government, military, non-profit, education, and most other sectors.
+Senior managers and other decision-makers who consume dashboards will also find the course to be of value since it enables them to ask for dashboard designs that help them to be more effective at their jobs.
+The course does not assume any specific prior technical knowledge.

 Major topics include:

-Note that only “monitoring” and “analysis” dashboards will be discussed in detail in the workshop.
+Note that only enterprise information displays are discussed in detail in the course.

-Determining which metrics to include and exclude on problem-scanning displays
+Determining which metrics to include and exclude on scanning displays

-Segmenting problem-scanning displays by user role and review frequency (real-time, daily, weekly, monthly, etc.)
+Segmenting scanning displays by user role and review frequency (daily, weekly, monthly, etc.)

-Why conventional ways of determining which metrics to flag on dashboards don’t reliably flag metrics that require attention (“hidden gotchas”) and often flag metrics that don’t require attention (“false alarms”)
+Why conventional ways of determining which metrics to flag on dashboards are surprisingly problematic:

 “% change since previous period”